lbskinner/prime-solo-project-five-spices/README.md

 ## Acknowledgement

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support

-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)
+If you have suggestions or issues, please email me at [beileiwang@gmail.com](beileiwang@gmail.com)